openmultiplayer/web/docs/scripting/functions/IsValidVehicle.md

 :::note

-This function exists within the SA-MP server, but it has not been defined within the include files.
-To use this function, you must first declare the appropriate native at the top of your script:

-'native IsValidVehicle(vehicleid);'.
-It is recommended you place this under the inclusion of a_samp.inc
+This function is not present in the old libraries packaged with the SA-MP server however the [latest versions of the maintained libraries](https://github.com/pawn-lang/samp-stdlib) contain this and other formerly missing declarations.

 :::